RobertoRoos/sawIntuitiveResearchKitWiki/Hardware.md

 1. There are two types of controllers, MTM (Master Manipulators) and PSM (Patient Side Manipulator).
 It is important not to mix them as the Master controllers use a 24V power supply for the first 4 actuators and a 12V power supply for the last 3 actuators while the Slave controllers use a 24V power supply for all 7 actuators.
 You can verify which one is which by opening the controllers.

 1. We strongly recommend to label the controllers with the name of the arm you plan to control along with the board IDs.
-The board IDs should follow the convention described in the [wiki:/sawIntuitiveResearchKitTutorial/XMLConfig XML configuration page].
+The board IDs should follow the convention described in the [XML configuration page](/jhu-dvrk/sawIntuitiveResearchKit/wiki/XMLConfig).
 Each controller contains two sets of boards.
 Each set is composed of a lower board (aka QLA for quad linear amps) and the upper board (FPGA + firewire connections).
 The upper board (FPGA) has a rotary dial to set the board ID.
 Using a small screw driver you can change the Id for each board.
 For example, the controller dedicated to the MTM Right should have a label with:

   ```
   MTMR (board IDs 2 - 3)